 Theme Park

-A plan has been suggested to coexist Mahalaxmi Racecourse with an amusement park on the BMC portion of the land, with a tunnel connecting the park with the Coastal Road.
-It can be done without shifting the racecourse.
+A proposal has been suggested to coexist Mahalaxmi Racecourse with an amusement park on the BMC-owned portion of the land, with a tunnel connecting the park with the Coastal Road.
+This would be done without relocating the racecourse.

-The proposal of setting up a theme park was pitched by the Shiv Sena in 2013 when they were in majority in the civic body.
+The idea of setting up a theme park was first proposed by the Shiv Sena in 2013, when it was in the majority in the civic body.

-This is the first time someone with governing authority has mentioned coexistence for the racecourse and the proposed park.
+This is the first time that a person holding governing authority has officially mentioned the possibility of coexistence between the racecourse and the proposed park.

 Safeguarding local traditions

-A special policy for providing dedicated spaces to hawkers is also being chalked out by the BMC and a plan for setting up food courts in the Koliwadas is also in the making.
+A special policy to provide dedicated spaces for hawkers hawkers is also being chalked out by the BMC.
+Additionally, plans are underway to establish food courts in Koliwadas.

 Kesarkar submitted 42 points to the BMC administration for consideration, including the development of Koliwadas of Cuffe Parade, Worli and Mahim into tourist spots which will have traditional food, dance and a facility of stay at fishermen’s homes.